johnpiapian/NFT_web_application_project/README.md

 # NFT_web_project
 In this cybersecurity project, we are constructing a simulated NFT marketplace web app with intentionally implemented security vulnerabilities.
 The objective is to gain a thorough understanding of these vulnerabilities through hands-on experience by finding and fixing them in a CTF setting.
-Not only will you deepen your knowledge of cybersecurity, but you will also develop practical skills that will be useful in various real-world situations by participating in the project.
-This project is perfect for students, professionals, or anyone interested in enhancing their understanding of cybersecurity.
-So gear up for an exciting and enriching learning experience and best of luck!
+The purpose of this project is to deepen cybersecurity knowledge and also develop practical skills that will be useful in various real-world situations by participating in the project.

 # Prerequisites
 ### Recommended IDE